Wenennefer (High Priest of Osiris): Family Monument from Abydos

 This limestone block comes from Abydos, but is now in the Cairo Museum (JdE 35258).
 One side shows Wenennufer flanked by two jackals.
 In the text he his accompanied by two men said to be "his brothers" the vizier Prehotep I and the Vizier Nebamun.
 It is not clear how these men are related because they are not real brothers.

 Another side shows Wenennefer with his wife Tiy and mother Maianuy in the presence of a barque.
 The third side shows Wenennufer and his son the Second Prophet of Osiris Siese.
 The fourth and final side shows Mery holding two standards.
 Mery is said to be the son of the Dignitary, God's Father and Sealbearer of Osiris Hat and his wife Iuy.
 The name of Ramesses II appears throughout the scenes.

 Standing Statue with standards and Hathor emblems

 This statue or architectural element comes from the funerary chapel of Wenennefer in Abydos and is now in the Athens Museum (Inv 106).
 Wenennefer holds two standards, where one is inscribed for Hathor, Lady of Medjet and Isis, Lady of Medjet, and the other Osiris and Anubis.
 Wenennefer also holds a Hathor emblem in front of him.
 The text on this monument provides more family information.
 Behind his right arm is a text about "his brother" the Vizier Nebamun, who is said to be the son of the dignitary and Sem Priest Ramose and his wife Sheritre.
-Behind his other arm is a text about "his brother" Prehotep I. Prehotep is said to be the son of the High Priest of Osiris To and born of Maianuy.
+Behind his other arm is a text about "his brother" Prehotep I. Prehotep is said to be the son of the High Priest of Osiris Mery and his wife Maianuy.